YKW-Modding/yo-docs/useful-tools.md

 ### **Kuriimu**
 Kuriimu, Karameru, and Kukkii combined form the predecesor to **Kuriimu2**.
 These have the benefit of text editing despite being older!
 They can be found [here](https://github.com/IcySon55/Kuriimu).

+### **CfgBin Editor**
+This tool allows you to read, modify and export/import the `cfg.bin` (Binary config) format used by the games to store serialised JSON-like data.
+Some files namely `npcbin` and `mapenv.bin` stil use this format despite the name.
+The current tool by onepiecefreak can be found [here](https://github.com/onepiecefreak3/CfgBinEditor) - the predecesor by Tiniifan can be found [here](https://github.com/Tiniifan/CfgBinEditor) and the original version by Togenyan can be found [here](https://github.com/togenyan/CfgBinEditor).

 ### Looping Audio Converter
 Looping Audio Converter allows you to read and modify `BCSTM` files - used by the game to store its audio: [Looping Audio Converter](https://github.com/libertyernie/LoopingAudioConverter).